nirmaljoji/SE_Proj_2023/proj1/README.md

 |Does your website or documentation include a project roadmap (a list of project and development milestones for the next 3, 6 and 12 months)? |No||
 |Does your website or documentation describe how your project is funded, and the period over which funding is guaranteed? |N/A ||
 |Do you make timely announcements of the deprecation of components, APIs, etc.? |No|

+## Part II: Demo

+Link to the video: